 Cariboo Art Society

 The Cariboo Art Society, headquartered here in Williams Lake at the Art Centre, is the oldest art society in Western Canada.
 We are an inclusive group welcoming all ages and levels of experience.
-We serve the community by having 2 meetings a week: Thursdays from 2 to 4pm and Saturdays from 10am to noon.
+We serve the community by meeting every Saturday from 10am to noon.

 Contact us for more information: